PDLPorters/PDL-DSP-Windows/README.md

 Plot the frequency response (magnitude of the DFT of the window samples).
 The response is plotted in dB, and the frequency (by default) as a fraction of the Nyquist frequency.
-Currently, only [PDL::Graphics::Gnuplot](https://metacpan.org/pod/PDL%3A%3AGraphics%3A%3AGnuplot) is supported.
+Uses [PDL::Graphics::Simple](https://metacpan.org/pod/PDL%3A%3AGraphics%3A%3ASimple).
 The default display type is used.

 ### options